aawgit/onlineStore/README.md

 JWT_SECRET              = 'mydummysecret'
 ```

+_Note: If you deploy your app, your should only set the server variables to the environment but make sure before the build that your client `.env` is set properly._

 ## Build

+> Development

 - Run `npm run watch` from the **~/server/** directory and you ready to go!
 This will take care of the building and server starting.
+You can modify both server and client code and

+> Production (This assumes you have set up your environment on the provider)

+- Refer to the [Deploy](https://github.com/amatyas001/openshop#deploy) section

 ### Scripts